 When considering long vs. short giving appeals, “Write for the skimmer” is the best copywriting advice anyone can give you.

-Generally, a reader will look for their name, go straight to the P.S., jump up to the first paragraph, scan over what’s in bold and underlined (linked, if email) and then decide if they want to read the appeal from the beginning.
+Generally, a reader will look for their name, go straight to the P.S., jump up to the first paragraph, scan over what’s in bold and underlined (linked, if email), and then decide if they want to read the appeal from the beginning.

-You may have noticed that your direct mail copy when dropped into an email frame looks like a wall of text.
+You may have noticed that your direct mail copy, when dropped into an email frame, looks like a wall of text.
 Emails must pack a punch in fewer words — only the essentials — to be effective.
 This is also a case for integrated – or coordinated mail and email appeals that tell the same story in multiple channels.

-And break up the text with a combination of donation buttons and links that go straight to the donation page.
+Break up the text with a combination of donation buttons and links that go straight to the donation page.
 Make it easy for your prospect to be a hero today.

 Ask a Professional